 This information explains how to monitor your blood pressure at home as part of your care at MSK.
-It tells you how to use the Withings BPM Connect, OMRON Silver BP 5250, OMRON 5 Series BP7250, and the iHealth Track.
+Your care team will give you information about how to set up and use the blood pressure machine they provide you.

 The blood pressure measurements you take at home will help your care team make decisions about your care.
 They can help them diagnose high blood pressure.
 They also can use your home blood pressure measurements to adjust your blood pressure medications, if needed.

 Before you start, you should already have set up your blood pressure monitor device.
-Instructions are in the resource How to Set Up Your Blood Pressure Monitor at Home.
+Follow the instructions you were given.

 Before using your blood pressure monitoring device